peralivet/Machine-Learning/README.md

 # Machine-Learning

-I will be working on some machine learning project which I will be including in this Repo
+I will be working on some machine learning projects which I will be including in this Repo